 We want to support you and your family during your child’s time with us by keeping in close and regular contact throughout the school year.

-As a parent or carer at our school we are able to offer you access to a wide range of advice and support.
-From events to podcasts and everything else inbetween we are constantly adding to the resources on offer.Click here to discover them all
+As a parent or carer at our learning centre, we are able to offer you access to a wide range of advice and support.
+From events to podcasts and everything else inbetween we are constantly adding to the resources on offer.Advice and Support

 The curriculum will provide pupils with opportunities to build on what they alreadyThe Eaves Learning Centre

 know and to study to achieve accredited qualifications.
 Schemes of work show how

 pupils’ knowledge will typically build over time.

 Appropriate, high-quality resources are in place to help teachers to deliver theThe Eaves Learning Center